tstolarczyk/SoHAPPy/docs/introduction.rst

 Input and output
 ================
-`SoHAPPy` requires to have an input base folder and an output base folder defined through environment variabales:
+`SoHAPPy` requires to have an input base folder and an output base folder defined through environment variables:

 * :code:`HAPPY_IN` defines the input base folder
-* :code:`HAPPY_OUT` defines teh output base folder
+* :code:`HAPPY_OUT` defines the output base folder

-The varaibales are set as follows :
+The variables are set as follows :

 * `Windows powershell` : :code:`$Env:HAPPY_IN = "D:\\\\CTA\\SoHAPPy\\input"`
 * `Interactive python` : :code:`os.environ["HAPPY_IN"] = "D:\\\\CTA\\SoHAPPy\\input"`